 Sex Determination in the Egg

-Agri Advanced Technology has developed a technical solution based on the results of basic research in spectroscopic sex detection.
-In extensive preliminary investigations, the functionality and the advantages of this approach were clearly demonstrated regarding accuracy of the determination and hatch results.
+Agri Advanced Technology is working with technical solutions based on the results of basic research in spectroscopic sex detection.
+In extensive preliminary investigations, the functionality and the advantages of these approaches were clearly demonstrated regarding accuracy of the determination and hatch results.

 (The photo shows the development stage on day four of incubation)